Mulberry (BLACK MULBERRY) Overview Information

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of black mulberry during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking black mulberry if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Surgery: Black mulberry seems to lower blood sugar levels, so it might interfere with blood sugar control during and after surgery.
+Surgery: Black mulberry seems to lower blood sugar levels.
+It might interfere with blood sugar control during and after surgery.
 Stop using black mulberry at least 2 weeks before a scheduled surgery.

 Moderate Interaction Be cautious with this combination